CtrlK

 Actionability

-The instructions are entirely abstract — 'Build free cash flow projections' and 'Calculate terminal value using Gordon Growth Model' provide no concrete formulas, Excel cell references, or executable code.
-There are no actual Excel formulas, VBA snippets, or specific cell layout instructions that Claude could use to build the model.
+The instructions are entirely abstract — 'Build free cash flow projections' and 'Calculate terminal value using Gordon Growth Model' provide no concrete formulas, Excel cell references, VBA code, or specific implementation details.
+There are no executable code snippets, no actual Excel formulas, and the examples only describe inputs and outputs without showing how to build anything.

 1 / 3